samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab7_Consumption_in_app/readme.md

 By the end of this workshop, you should be able to:
 1. Integrate the custom fined Phi local model with the application.
-1. Intergrate the custom fine tuned GPT Model with the applciation.
+1. Intergrate the custom fine tuned GPT Model with the application.
 2. Compare the results of the models

 ## Lab Scenario